data-solution-automation-engine/DIRECT/Documentation/Documentation.md

      * The system administrator has labelled this Module to be disabled for this run by manually setting the Next Run Status value to `Cancel` in the Module Instance.
      * The previous Batch failed but the specific Module (Instance) was run successfully in that particular Batch and is skipped when the Batch is run again (rollback on Batch level)

-   * If the previous Module Next Run Status is `R` (rollback) the rollback process is started (see Rollback section).
+   * If the previous Module Next Run Status is `Rollback` (rollback) the rollback process is started (see Rollback section).
 The Rollback process uses the Area Code and Table Name to create dynamic SQL statements.
 After the rollback SQL has been executed correctly the Internal Processing Status Code is set to `Proceed` and processing will continue as usual.

 1. The Module Evaluation effectively returns the Internal Processing Status Code for the current Module Instance.
 The next step for the processing is to interpret this indicator for the current Module Instance to either stop or continue the processing

 1. After the Module Evaluation is complete and the Internal Processing Status Code equal `Proceed` the regular ETL process can be executed.
 In other words, no regular processing is allowed unless this indicator is `Proceed`.
 This is the safety catch for the Module to start.

    * If at this point the (Module) Internal Processing Status Code is `Cancel` the Module Instance record is updated to set the final Execution Status Code to `Cancel` and the End Date/Time to the current date/time value (sysdate, getdate or equivalent).
-   * If at this point the (Module) Internal Processing Status Code is `A` the Module Instance record is updated to set the final Execution Status Code to `A` and the End Date/Time to the current date/time value (sysdate, getdate or equivalent).
+   * If at this point the (Module) Internal Processing Status Code is `Abort` the Module Instance record is updated to set the final Execution Status Code to `Aborted` and the End Date/Time to the current date/time value (sysdate, getdate or equivalent).
    * As mentioned, if the Internal Processing Status Code is `Proceed` the real ETL logic will be executed.
 No Modules are allowed to start unless this indicator equals `Proceed`

+#### Update the Module Instance

-1. Post-processing.
-After the ETL logic has completed without any issues, the Internal Processing Status Code of the Module Instance is checked.
+After the execution has completed without any issues, the Internal Processing Status Code of the Module Instance is checked.

-The following outcomes are possible:

-* If the Internal Processing Status Code is `Cancel`, the Module Instance is updated with:
+If the Internal Processing Status Code is `Cancel`, the Module Instance is updated with:

-   * the Execution Status Code `Cancelled`
+* Execution Status Code `Cancelled`
-   * the Next Run Status as `Proceed`
+* Next Run Status as `Proceed`
-   * current date/time as the End Date/Time.
+* End Date/Time as the current timestamp

-   This corresponds to the `ModuleSkip` event
-* If the Internal Processing Status Code is `Abort`, the Module Instance is updated with:
+If the Internal Processing Status Code is `Abort`, the Module Instance is updated with:

-   * the Execution Status Code set to `Aborted`,
+* The Execution Status Code set to `Aborted`,
-   * the Next Run Status as `Proceed` and
+* The Next Run Status as `Proceed` and
-   * the current date/time as the End Date/Time.
+* End Date/Time as the current timestamp

-   This is the `ModuleAbort` event.
-* If the Internal Processing Status Code is `Proceed` and the ETL runs without issues the Module Instance is updated to set the Execution Status Code to `Succesful`, the Next Run Status as `Proceed` and the current date/time as the End Date/Time.
-As a separate step the record counts are updated in the MODULE_INSTANCE table.
+If the Internal Processing Status Code is `Proceed` and the ETL runs without issues the Module Instance is updated to set the Execution Status Code to `Succesful`, the Next Run Status as `Proceed` and the current date/time as the End Date/Time.

+As a separate step the record counts are updated in the `MODULE_INSTANCE` table.

-* If a failure is detected at any time during the process (i.e. either Module start or end process), the Module Failure event is initiated.
+If a failure is detected at any time during the process (i.e. either Module start or end process), the Module Failure event is initiated.
 This event sets the Execution Status Code to `Failed` and the Next Run Status to `Rollback` for the current Instance.

 Any meaningful information will be logged to the EVENT_LOG table.

 ## Registration